-SQL "For Xml Raw" And "For Xml Auto" Examples
+SQL Query Examples Explaining "For Xml Raw" And "For Xml Auto"

 Now days, most of the programmers are aware of the “Extensible Mark-up Language” shortly called as XML.
 The XML is utilized extensively when the programmers wants to exchange data between two computers.
 Of course, today most of the Web Applications and Web Service providers handle XML.
 SQL Server 2005 and above has an excellent capability of generating the XML from the database.

 The “FOR XML” clause when used with the SQL Query does the magic of representing the query output as XML.
 In this article, we will explore the “FOR XML” in detail with examples.

 2. About the Join Query of this Article

 This article needs pubs database to work with the examples.
 Conversely, it is not mandatory to have pubs database and one can resemble the similar examples with some other schema tables.

 In the entire Article, we are going to use Stores and Sales table of the Pubs database.
 Now, have a look at the Join query shown below:

 In the above query, we are pulling three columns from the Stores table.
 The last two columns ord_num and qty are drawn from the Sales table.
 On the whole, the query shows the sales achieved by the Stores.
 Even though we have redundancies in the Stores column, we need those in this article to explain the FOR XML.

 The “FOR XML Raw” construct at the end of the Select Query is responsible for generating the XML content.
 Even though the output is XML, it looks like the data returned in Row and Column format that we usually see the output window of the Management studio.
 The example query is shown below: